 Rooms & Suites

 Our eight rooms are all different.
 This was a private home and the rooms reflect the different needs that the owners had since 1802 when the house was built.
 You will live the experience of the life in an old time home in the middle of the historic district of Camden.
 In all of them you will feel the history and the tradition of Maine.
 Each room has a private bathroom and some of them have a fireplace.

-- Room Amenities: Air Conditioning, Antique Furnishings, Bathrobes, Fireplaces, Hair dryers, Alarm Clocks
+Room Amenities: Air Conditioning, Alarm Clocks, Antique Furnishing, Bathrobes, Fireplace, Hair Dryer

-- Inn Amenities: Free Onsite Parking, Gardens on Property, Green/Enviromentally Friendly, National Historic Registry, Tesla/Electric Vehicle Charging Station
+Inn Amenities: Free Onsite Parking, Gardens on Property, Green Environmentally Friendly, National Historic Registry, Tesla/Electric Vehicle Charging Station